thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Added new EDD_Export class to more flexible export system
 * New: Pages are auto created and saved to the EDD options on activation
 * New: Added excerpt support to download post type
-* New: Added new filter for [downloads] short code HTML
+* New: Added new filter for [downloads] shortcode HTML
 * New: Added dashboard alert to payment history when in Test Mode
 * New: Added dashboard alert if the checkout page is deleted
 * New: Show price range for variable priced products in Downloads list